-Summary: Discover 5 tips to help you design an effective intranet home page with real customer’s intranet home page examples to draw inspiration from.
+Discover 5 tips to help you design an effective intranet home page with real customers’ intranet home page examples to draw inspiration from.

-Below is 5 best practices for designing your intranet home page:
+Below are 5 best practices for designing your intranet home page:

 When your employees land on your intranet home page, you want it to be a welcoming experience.
-Bombarding them with too many links or too much information will become overwhelming and cause most people to instead jump to the search bar, or leave the intranet all together.
+Bombarding them with too many links or too much information will become overwhelming and cause most people to instead jump to the search bar, or leave the intranet altogether.

 2) Make it Engaging

-- Bold Bright Colors: Verity Credit Union uses bright orange and blue coloring to draw the attention it’s employees and provide a fun looking intranet
+- Bold Bright Colors: Verity Credit Union uses bright orange and blue coloring to draw the attention of its employees and provide a fun looking intranet

 - A Vibrant Top Banner: Homewood Health implemented a vibrant orange sunrise at the top of its home page, creating an inviting space for employees.

 Making your intranet home page engaging is a surefire way to improve overall intranet adoption.
 The more engaging your home page is, the more likely your employees will be to stay on the intranet and explore further into it.